arrigonialberto86/funtime/var_autoencoder.md

 3. Use <img src="https://latex.codecogs.com/gif.latex?\dpi{200}&space;\fn_phv&space;\small&space;(\widetilde{x},&space;x)" title="\small (\widetilde{x}, x)" /> as a training data point for error estimation

 ### Learning manifolds with autoencoders
 Manifold learning is an approach to non-linear dimensionality reduction.
-Algorithms for this task are based on the idea that the dimensionality of many data sets is only artificially high, and can be reduced to a low-dimensional representation that (can) limit overfitting of learners using as input this low-dimensional dataset.
+Algorithms for this task are based on the idea that the dimensionality of many data sets is only artificially high, and can be reduced to a low-dimensional representation that (among other things) limits overfitting of learners that use this low-dimensional dataset as input.

+Autoencoders characterize the manifold using the set of its _tangent planes_.
+At a point _x_ on a d-dimensional manifold, the tangent plane is given by d basis vectors that span the local directions of variation allowed on the manifold.
+These local directions specify how one can change _x_ infinitesimally while staying on the manifold.

+What autoencoders learn is a mapping between the data points _x_ and their internal _representation_ space.
+This mapping is only sensitive to changes along the manifold directions (while being insensitive to changes orthogonal to the manifold).
+Precisely by making the reconstruction function insensitive to perturbations of the input around the data points we recover the manifold structure.

+"data points x are funnel that attract" -> KNN

+As in k-NN, the generalization of the structure of the manifold is performed by interpolating neighboring points, which may result in inaccurate representations when dealing with manifolds with many 'peaks' and 'twists'.